pierre-rouleau/pel/README.rst

                                - If you prefer to install it yourself, install it before setting this variable to ``t``.

-pel-use-c-eldoc                Activates and enable use of the `c-eldoc`_ package which
+pel-use-c-eldoc                Activates and enable use of the `c-eldoc`_ package which      Yes, from MELPA_
                                provides helpful descriptions of the arguments to C functions when editing a buffer in c-mode.
 PEL sets the hook required for this.